itsmeeandrew/itsmeeandrew.github.io/_posts/2024-03-27-week-8-awesome-storytelling.markdown

 <div style="margin:35px"></div>

 Examining the calendar plot the first thing we noticed is that the count of robbery committed correlates with the economic down turn.
 As the density of darker green days during the recession (2007 - 2008) is greater than the rest of the examined period.
 Furthermore, the growth in robberies can indicate and economic downturn as we can observe a hike in this type of crime preceding the crises in 2006.

 Interpreting the daily crime occurrences is a good tool to understand trends over time, however, to obtain a deeper, higher level overview analyzing crime occurrences over a longer period might yield more concrete insights.
 Hence, the comparison of the monthly crime magnitudes for the examined period:

 <embed type="text/html" src="/content/bokeh.html" width="100%" height="600px">

+While we can clearly see the sudden drop in the number of robberies after the recession, we can not detect any trends before 2008.
+By diving down more deeply into the data and looking for geographical aspects, we can see which regions contributed to the peak in the number of robberies in 2008.
+While the western regions' (Taraval, Park, Richmond) crime rates were stagnating in our focus period, some eastern regions (Bayview, Mission, Southern) had big increase during the recession.
+Comparing these regions with the poverty rates for neighboords [[2]](#ref), we can not notice any correlation between the poverty rates and the robbery-affected regions.

 <embed type="text/html" src="/content/map.html" width="100%" height="600px">